 Who can apply?

-Any nationally recognised organisation established in a Programme Country can be the applicant.
+Any nationally recognised organisation established in an EU Member State or a third country associated to the Programme, can be the applicant.
 This organisation applies on behalf of all participating organisations involved in the project.

 Organisations eligible to participate as full partners or associated partners are: